| |

 • 2 large eggs

-• 2 to 3 teaspoons hot sauce, optional
+• 2 to 3 tsp hot sauce, optional

-• 2 tablespoons salt, plus additional for sprinkling
+• 2 tbsp Diamond Crystal kosher salt, plus additional for sprinkling

 Instructions

-• Preheat the oven to 200 F. This is to keep the fried chicken warm as you cook subsequent batches.
+• Preheat the oven to 200°F. This is to keep the first batches of fried chicken warm as you cook subsequent batches.

-• Combine the milk, eggs, and hot sauce (if using) in a medium bowl.
+• Combine the buttermilk, eggs, and hot sauce (if using) in a medium bowl.
 Whisk to blend.

 • Combine the flour, salt, and pepper in a large food storage bag.

-• Dip the chicken pieces in the egg and milk mixture and turn to coat.
+• Dip the chicken pieces in the egg and buttermilk mixture and turn to coat.
 Place the dipped piece of chicken on a plate and repeat with the remaining pieces.

 • Transfer about 4 of the dipped pieces to the bag with the flour and shake to coat the chicken.
 Repeat with the remaining pieces.

-• Heat the oil in a deep, heavy skillet to 350 F.
+• Heat about 2 to 3 inches of oil in a deep, heavy skillet or Dutch oven to 350°F.

 • While the oil is heating, line a baking sheet with paper towels.
 Place a rack in a second baking sheet.